kjasoft/simple-test/README.md

 Minimalistic web application for testing students

 ## How it works
-Applications starts a web server, then opens its page in the browser.
+Application starts a web server, then opens its page in the browser.
 On that page student enters his/her name, answers questions and receives a mark.

 List of questions is loaded from configuration file data.json